janarez/brain-connectivity/README.md

 To see the required and optional script arguments use the `--help` flag.

 Each model's hyperparameter configuration is in its config file (e.g., `gin_config.py`).
+The hyperparameter names correspond to initialization arguments of either model, trainer or dataset class.
+You can check the relevant class for description of each hyperparameter.

 If you want to replicate the experiments from the diploma thesis read [`thesis_experiments.md`](./experiments/thesis_experiments.md).
 The [frozen requirements](./experiments/thesis_frozen_requirements.txt) might come in handy too.